Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 Verdant used a Comet to send Telas to the dite to retrieve

 Verdant tells the party about their connectionss to the temple

+verdant explains the mission
+	chees esupply line

+rat and hunter ask about semyon
+	verdant kknows smeyon for 200 yrs
+	they t4ell them thay semyon might betray verdant semyon has a different job perhaps
+	the letter paper is given to evrdant